Travel with WMQFA

 • Lectures and design exploration with Sarah Nishiura and quilt designer Kumiko Fujita

-• Katazome dyeing workshop
+• Itazome dyeing workshop

 • Japan Craft Show